Brushing your teeth twice a day isn’t just to keep the mouth feeling clean. It’s a way to keep your whole body healthy, too.

 Brushing your teeth on a regular basis is essential to reduce a harmful built up of plaque.

 When bacteria consume the sugars in the foods you eat, acid is created.
 This acid is damaging to the enamel and your gums.
-If you then brush your teeth straight after acidic food or fruit juice, the abrasive bristles of your toothbrush and your toothpaste, mix with this acidity and will begin to wear the enamel away, revealing the naturally yellow dentin below.
+If you then brush your teeth straight after acidic food or fruit juice, the abrasive bristles of your toothbrush and your toothpaste, mix with this acidity and will begin to wear the enamel away.
+This reveals the naturally yellow dentin below.
 This is known as tooth erosion.

 Additionally, not brushing before breakfast means you are swallowing not only your food, but all the bacteria that’s built up during the night.
 It therefore makes sense, to brush and floss before you enjoy your breakfast.